LightJack05/CrunchBound/BUILDING.md

 make docs
 ```

-The will be placed into `./docs/html/`.
+They will be placed into `./docs/html/`.
 Just open the `index.html` in a browser of your choice.